quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 * Streamable, event-based logging
 * Flexibility in the format, complexity in the tooling (e.g., few components are a MUST, tools need to deal with this)
-* Extensible and pragmatic (e.g., no complex fixed schema with extension points)
+* Extensible and pragmatic
-* Aggregation and transformation friendly (e.g., the top-level element is a container for individual traces, group_id can be used to tag events to a particular context)
+* Aggregation and transformation friendly (e.g., the top-level element for the non-streaming format is a container for individual traces, group_ids can be used to tag events to a particular context)
 * Metadata is stored together with event data